FAQ

 The Laundry Paste will dilute in water within a few hours.
 Sometimes we need to get laundry done right now!
 I recommend you dilute a small amount in hot water.
 Make it easier by putting it all into a lidded jar and gently shake to accelerate the dilution.

-Towels sometimes need an extra ounce of liquid laundry soap.
+Towels sometimes need an extra half-ounce of liquid laundry soap.
 Towels get the pleasure of sitting around for days, usually damp, bunched up on the floor or in the dirty clothes basket.
 I find an extra half to one ounce of laundry soap works well to leave your towels smelling clean and fresh.

 TIP: Try washing towels in small loads for best results.